grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.awsfirehose.md

 `max_request_body_size` | `string` | Maximum request body size the HTTP server will allow.
 No limit when unset. | | no `include_metadata` | `boolean` | Propagate incoming connection metadata to downstream consumers. | | no

+`access_key` can be set when creating or updating the delivery stream.
+See the [AWS Firehose documentation](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html#create-destination-http) for more details.
 The supported values for `record_type`  are:
 * `cwmetrics`: The record type for the CloudWatch metric stream.
 Expects the format for the records to be JSON.
 See the [CloudWatch documentation][cloudwatch-metric-streams] for details.
 [cloudwatch-metric-streams]: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Metric-Streams.html